 Jerry Delaney—Cadyville, NY

 Jerry Delaney, like many Adirondackers, wears many hats.
-He owns a small logging and excavating business based in Saranac, New York; he works for NY State Department of Corrections and Community Supervision at Clinton Correctional Facility in Dannemora, NY; and serves as a Councilman for the Town of Saranac.
-He also represents Clinton County as Chairman on the Adirondack Park Local Government Review Board, which is constitutionally directed to advise and assist the Adirondack Park Agency in land use issues in the park.
+He owns a small logging and excavating business based in Saranac, New York; and serves as a Councilman for the Town of Saranac.
+He also represents Clinton County as Executive Director of the Adirondack Park Local Government Review Board, which is constitutionally directed to advise and assist the Adirondack Park Agency in land use issues in the park.
 Jerry is also a board member of the Association of Towns and Villages that represents local government in state-level policy issues.
+He has retired from a career at the NY State Department of Corrections and Community Supervision at the Clinton Correctional Facility in Dannemora, NY.
 He has a particular interest in increasing the use of wood-based biomass heat in his and surrounding communities.

-Brian Houseal is the Director of the Newcomb Campus and Adirondack Ecological Center, which are part of the College of Environmental Science and Forestry (ESF) at the State University of New York.
-From 2002 to 2012 he served as Executive Director of the Adirondack Council.
-He has extensive conservation experience throughout Latin America and the Caribbean, where a variety of organizations supported his work, including: US Peace Corps, US Agency for International Development, World Bank and World Wildlife Fund.
-Houseal was a Vice President for the Nature Conservancy’s International Program for 15 years, where one of his major achievements was to design and direct the “Parks in Peril Program,” which protected over 65 million acres of critically threatened parks and reserves throughout Latin America.
+Brian Houseal is past Director of the Huntington Wildlife Forest, a 15,000-acre biological field station in the center of the Adirondack Park.
+He has extensive wilderness conservation experience throughout the Western Hemisphere, where a variety of organizations supported his work, including: US Peace Corps, US Agency for International Development, World Bank and World Wildlife Fund.
+Brian was a Vice President for the Nature Conservancy’s International Program for 15 years, where one of his major achievements was to design and direct the “Parks in Peril Program,” which protected over 65 million acres of critically threatened parks and reserves throughout Latin America.

 Houseal holds a BA degree from Colgate University and graduate degrees in Landscape Architecture and Regional Planning from Syracuse University and the College of Environmental Science and Forestry, State University of New York.